 A major focus of the Reasoning Lab is on the role of analogy in thinking and learning.
 Holyoak and his colleagues developed a method for experimentally studying the use of cross-domain analogies in problem solving, suitable for use with people ranging in age from preschool children to adults.
 Our early research showed that different types of similarity have differential impact on retrieval versus mapping, and that analogical transfer enhances learning of new abstract concepts.
 Other work demonstrated how analogy can be used to teach complex scientific topics by allowing transfer across different knowledge domains, and how analogy can be used as a powerful tool for persuasion in areas such as foreign policy.
 A detailed neural-network model of relational thought, LISA (Learning and Inference with Schemas and Analogies) was developed in our lab in collaboration with John Hummel.
-Using analogy as the primary example, the LISA model has been used to simulate both normal human thinking and its breakdown in cases of brain damage.
-Recent work in collaboration with Barbara Knowlton and others has used neuroimaging techniques to investigate the role of cortical structures, notably subregions of prefrontal cortex, in supporting analogical reasoning.
+The LISA model has been used to simulate both normal human thinking and its breakdown in cases of brain damage.

 Historically, causality has been the domain of philosophers, from Aristotle through to Hume and Kant.
 The fundamental challenge since Hume is that causality per se is not directly in the input.
 Nothing in the evidence available to our sensory system can ensure someone of a causal relation between, say, flicking a switch and the hallway light turning on.
 Causal knowledge has to emerge from non-causal input.
 Yet, we regularly and routinely have strong convictions about causality.